SubstituteR/MoarPtr/README.md

 ## Supported Operating Systems
 Windows

-## Known Issues
-`thiscall_t` on MSVC causes a compiler error.
-This is a bug in MSVC.

 ## Usage
 Copy the headers into an included directory in your project and `#include moar_ptr.h` the library: